GSA/idmanagement.gov/_sell/fips201ep.md

 ## Testing Guidance and Documents

 Functional requirements for the products are outlined in each test procedure.
-Review the testing agreements, and the test procedure for your specific product, and submit the agreement and package to fips201ep@gsa.gov.
+Review the testing agreements, and the test procedure for your specific product, and submit the agreement and package to fips201ep at gsa.gov.

 ### Testing Agreements

-Review the testing agreements, and sign and submit the appropriate agreement with your testing package to fips201ep@gsa.gov.
+Review the testing agreements, and sign and submit the appropriate agreement with your testing package to fips201ep at gsa.gov.

 - [FIPS 201 Evaluation Program – Evaluation Agreement (MS Word, September 2020)](../../docs/fips201ep-agreement.docx) – The formal agreement to enter into testing, signed by the vendor and the government official.
 - [Reseller Acknowledgement Form (MS Word, September 2014)](../../docs/fips201ep-resellerform.docx) – If you are reselling another product, this must be disclosed and the signed agreement submitted.